SlyBouhafs/MMMKIII/README.markdown

 	In Live’s Preferences go to the **MIDI Sync** tab and select **MMMKIII** in the dropdown list of available Control Surfaces.
 For the MIDI Input and Output, select your controller’s MIDI-port.

+NB: If you want to make this work for the mk2, have a look at this [issue](https://github.com/SlyBouhafs/MMMKIII/issues/5)

 ## Feedback